-Strep throat is a normal part of childhood.
+Strep throat is a common childhood illness.
 Some kids get it again and again, and a simple round of antibiotics usually clears it up.
-But for a small number of children, the infection triggers strange behavior changes known as PANDAS syndrome: pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections.
+But for a small number of children, the infection triggers strange behavior changes known as PANDAS syndrome: Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infections.

-With PANDAS, your child may seem to turn into a different person overnight, becoming moody, anxious, aggressive, and dealing with body movements he can’t control.
-It can be scary, but once your child is diagnosed with PANDAS and starts treatment, it’s likely he’ll make a full recovery.
+With PANDAS, your child may seem to turn into a different person overnight, becoming moody, anxious, aggressive, obsessive compulsive behaviors, and dealing with body movements they can’t control.
+It can be scary, but once your child is diagnosed with PANDAS and starts treatment, it’s likely they’ll make a full recovery.

 What causes it?